rexnox/mu_aloha_platforms/README.md

   ```

 - Tips:
-  - use `-p all` to build devices in all platforms.
+  - Use `-p all` to build devices in all platforms.
-  - use `-d all -p <target-platform>` to build all devices in same platform.
+  - Use `-d all -p <target-platform>` to build all devices in same platform.

-- You will find Build/xxxxPkg/\<target-device\>.img after successfully building.
+  - Use `-i` or `--init` to reinitialize build environment.
+Generally it's useful after a rebase update.

+- If the build is sucessful, the bootable artifact can be found at Build/xxxxPkg/\<target-device\>.img.

 ## Target list